17 May 2022

 Xiane Li in the lab.

 Xian’e Li, a PhD student at Linköping University and principal author of the scientific article published in Nature Communications.
-Thor Balkhed
+Photographer: Thor Balkhed

 “To enable the full potential of organic solar cells to be exploited, there is a need for a clear picture of how they work.
 We have now obtained that picture.
 This provides a better understanding of how to create new efficient and sustainable solar cell materials,” says Mats Fahlman, Portrait picture of Mats FahlmanMats Fahlman, a professor at the Laboratory of Organic Electronics at Linköping University.
 Photo credit Thor Balkhed a professor at the Laboratory of Organic Electronics at Linköping University.